qos-ch/logback/README.md

 be useful to other users.
 Moreover, there are many knowledgeable users on the logback-user mailing lists who can quickly answer your questions.

+# Urgent issues

+For urgent issues do not hesitate to [champion a release](https://github.com/sponsors/qos-ch/sponsorships?tier_id=77436).
+In principle, most issues are solved within 3 business days ensued by a release.

 # Pull requests